The Minority Body by Elizabeth Barnes

 Elizabeth Barnes argues compellingly that disability is primarily a social phenomenon- a way of being a minority, a way of facing social oppression, but not a way of being inherently or intrinsically worse off.
+This is how disability is understood in the Disability Rights and Disability Pride movements; but there is a massive disconnect with the way disability is typically viewed within analytic philosophy.
+The idea that disability is not inherently bad or sub-optimal is one that many philosophers treat with open skepticism, and sometimes even with scorn.
 The goal of this book is to articulate and defend a version of the view of disability that is common in the Disability Rights movement.

 Publication Date: 2016-06-01